Simplified Time-Series Data Solution

 Because the overall solution has dependencies on these third-party components, complexity of design and difficulty of maintenance become pain points for time-series data processing.
 In addition, this kind of design requires additional compute and storage resources.

-Stream processing
+Stream Processing

-For you to gain insight into your operations and detect errors faster, you need to analyze time-series data points as soon as they arrive at the system.
-Stream processing is therefore a natural fit for time-series data.
+For you to gain insight into your operations and detect errors faster, you need to analyze data points as soon as they arrive at the system.
+Stream processing is therefore a natural fit for industrial data.
 Stream processing can be time-driven, producing new results at set intervals (known as continuous query), or data-driven, producing new results whenever a new data point arrives.

 Many time-series databases provide a solution for continuous query.
 Continuous query works well in certain cases, for example in downsampling or in precalculating specific types of expensive queries.
 However, there are many other situations in which continuous query is intrinsically limited: preprocessing and transformation in scalar functions, session windows, and low-latency use cases like fault detection are all examples of scenarios where continuous query is not up to the task.
 In these scenarios, tools like Spark and Flink are added into the time-series data solution to provide stream processing.
 Unfortunately, this results in a complicated system design.

 In the TDengine stream processing engine, SQL statements, including user-defined functions, are translated into the pipelines of stream operators.
 Data is then automatically processed on ingestion and results are output in real time, at specified time periods, or at a specified watermark.
-This engine makes TDengine the only time-series data solution that supports both time-driven and event-driven stream processing out of the box.
+This engine makes TDengine the only industrial data solution that supports both time-driven and event-driven stream processing out of the box.

 TDengine stream processing provides millisecond-level latency while processing high-throughput events, enabling real time alerting, data transformation, and preprocessing.
 With TDengine, you can perform aggregations and gain insight into your data fast enough to support real-time dashboards and real-time data analysis.
 In addition, TDengine can handle out-of-order data by means of user-specified watermarks or automated retrieval of data from the storage engine on demand.

 Stream processing in TDengine is intuitive and easy to use, requiring only a few SQL statements.
-For more information, see Stream Processing.

 Caching

-IoT and IIoT scenarios demand that the system return the latest data to the application as soon as possible.
+Industrial IoT scenarios demand that the system return the latest data to the application as soon as possible.
 For example, a fleet management system always needs to know the current GPS position of each truck in the fleet.
 And in a smart factory, the system always needs to know the current state of every valve and the current reading of every meter.

 In TDengine, each vnode is allocated a fixed amount of memory for caching data points.
 TDengine manages its cache with a first in, first out (FIFO) policy instead of the least recently used (LRU) policy adopted in some systems.
-This is because it is most important for time-series data applications to have fast access to the newest data in the system.
+This is because it is most important for industrial data applications to have fast access to the newest data in the system.

-By caching the newest data, TDengine can retrieve it in milliseconds, eliminating the need to deploy a separate caching system.
-TDengine also provides the LAST_ROW function, an extension to standard SQL that retrieves the newest data points.
+function, an extension to standard SQL that retrieves the newest data points.
 With TDengine, you have access to a simple and straightforward built-in caching system to ensure that your applications get the data they need when they need it.
-For more information, see Caching.

-Data subscription
+Data Subscription

 The message queue plays an important role in many system architectures.
 Incoming data points are first written into a message queue and then consumed by other components in the system.